smguru/pragmagrid.github.io/_resources/grid.md

 working relationship exists.

-PRAGMA Grid does not require member institutions to contribute hardware resources, but for all intensive purposes, it's much easier for application drivers to access PRAGMA Grid from a local node that's a part of PRAGMA Grid.
+PRAGMA Grid does not require member institutions to contribute hardware resources, but for all intents and purposes, it's much easier for application drivers to access PRAGMA Grid from a local node that's a part of PRAGMA Grid.

 #### What kinds of applications are suitable to run in PRAGMA Grid?